MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-hdinsight-on-aks-trino.md

 ### Types Support

 The Azure HDInsight on AKS Trino supports the following types.
-Other types, such as **uuid**, **P4HyperLogLog** will need to be transformed or cast to be usable with the connector.
+Other types, such as **uuid**, **P4HyperLogLog** needs to be transformed or cast to be usable with the connector.

 * bigint
 * integer